Position: Research/Evaluation Data Specialist

 - Design, programme, and test quantitative survey instruments on digital platforms including KoboToolbox, ODK, and SurveyCTO, ensuring accurate skip logic, validation rules, and multi-language support

-- Develop and maintain sampling frameworks in collaboration with project leads, including sample size calculations using standard formulae (Cochran’s formula, design effects) and stratification plans
+- Develop and maintain sampling frameworks in collaboration with project leads, including sample size calculations using standard formulae (Cochran's formula, design effects), stratification plans, and post-stratification weighting

 - Support enumerator training on the use of digital data collection tools, including practical sessions on tablet-based surveying, troubleshooting, and data upload procedures